Lodz (Poland), Warsaw, Szydlowiec, Radom, Auschwitz, Vaihingen

-His family then moved to his mother’s hometown of Radom.
+His family decided to move to his mother’s hometown of Radom.
 He went with his mother and younger sister, Hannah.
 His father and older sister stayed behind, planning to liquidate what they could and then follow to Radom, but they became trapped in Lodz.
-Henry was in an apartment in the ghetto with his grandmother, an aunt, his mother and his younger sister.
+Henry was in an apartment in the Radom ghetto with his grandmother, an aunt, his mother and his younger sister.
 He found a job through the Council of Elders.
 The provisions they got were not enough for the five of them.
 He worked at T.W.L., the main supply center for the SS and the Gestapo, who lived in a land of plenty.
 Chocolate, French wine and sardines arrived for the privileged SS and they needed staff to unload the goods.
 There were eighty Jews on his workforce.
 Henry’s mother became a cook for them.
 This was in the early 1940’s.
 He got a notice that his father had died in Lodz.
 After the war, Henry had the body exhumed and buried in the United States.

 People were dying of hunger and disease and there were daily transports taking the weak, beggars and prostitutes out of the Ghetto, leaving the strongest there.
 This was the “age of innocence.” he said “we didn’t know where they were going.”

 Everyone's illusions were shattered when the Germans captured the Isle of Crete.
 There was a ruse to exchange one captured British soldier for one family member to go to Palestine.
 Every family attempted to get one family member out of this HELL.
 The “lucky” ones got on trucks and there were constant scenes of tearful goodbyes.
-These people, the “lucky ones,” were taken to Siedliszowice, a town nearby.
+These people, the “lucky ones,” were taken to Szydlowiec, a town nearby.
 One young boy jumped off the trucks and hid.
 He saw the trucks unload, the people stripped, shot and thrown into graves by Ukrainian SS.